 New applications will be subject to a full assessment by an underwriter.
 It is recommended that before submitting an application you contact your BRM.
 As a responsible lender, we need to ascertain and confirm whether the sustainability of income has been affected by COVID-19.

-- All self-employed applicants will be required to submit their latest three months' business bank statements, which must clearly demonstrate that trading has been maintained at a level sufficient to support the level of income used within the affordability assessment.
+All self-employed applicants will be required to submit their latest 3 months' business bank statements, which must clearly demonstrate that trading has been maintained at a level sufficient to support the level of income used within the affordability assessment.

-Where the business is in receipt of a bounce back loan, the repayments will need to be included in the affordability assessment.
-Therefore when submitting an application where a bounce back loan has been acquired, please ensure the monthly repayments are included in the loans and hire purchase section (we may request sight of the bounce back loan agreement documentation to verify the repayment amount).
+Where the business is in receipt of a bounce back or CBILS loan, the repayments will need to be included in the affordability assessment.
+Therefore when submitting an application where either of these facilities have been acquired, please ensure the monthly repayments are included in the loans and hire purchase section (we may request sight of the loan agreement documentation to verify the repayment amount).

 When submitting your Full Mortgage Application (FMA), to help us accurately complete the initial underwrite of your application and instruct valuation, our minimum requirements are: